CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 end
 ```

 Here we can see, on top of the file, the struct `Lib` that represents a Cocoapod library.
-On next lines, it is used to describe the libraries that can be used within the whole framework and apps.
-Furthermore, each framework is defined by a function, e.g. `spacesuit_sdk`, that is then called from the main app Podfile to install the libraries for those required frameworks.
+In the next lines, it is used to describe the libraries that can be used within the whole framework and apps.
+Furthermore, each framework is defined by a function, e.g. `spacesuit_sdk`, which is then called from the main app Podfile to install the libraries for those required frameworks.
 Finally, helper functions are defined to simplify the whole workflow.

-Two functions requires some explanation, first the `add_linked_libs_from_sdks_to_app` mentioned in the app's Podfile.
+Those two functions require some explanation, first the `add_linked_libs_from_sdks_to_app` mentioned in the app's Podfile.
 The function must be called from within the app's target to add all the dependencies of the linked frameworks.
-Without it, we would end up in the so called dependency hell.
-The app would be crashing with e.g `TrustKit library not loaded... referenced from: ISSNetwork`, because the libraries were linked towards the frameworks, however, frameworks do not copy linked libraries into target.
+Without it, we would end up in the so-called dependency hell.
+The app would be crashing with e.g `TrustKit library not loaded... referenced from: ISSNetwork`, because the libraries were linked towards the frameworks, however, frameworks do not copy linked libraries into the target.
 Therefore, the App must do it for us.
 Frameworks then can find their libraries at the `@rpath`(Runpath Search Paths).

 The second function is `install_test_subdependencies`, this the same scenario as for the previous function, however, in this case for tests.
 In order to launch tests, they also have to link all dependencies of the linked frameworks towards it.
 Lucky enough, thanks to Xcodegen, we can iterate over all `project.yml` files and find the linked frameworks and within the shared Podfile then use the defined pods for those frameworks.